The Neuroscience of Love: Why Your Heart Hurts

 The Neuroscience of Love In The Age Of Phones And Social Media

-The neuroscience of love tells us that uncertainty is one of the most stressful states for the brain.
+The neuroscience of love tells us that uncertainty is one of the most stressful states for the mind.
 Social media and messaging platforms create endless pockets of uncertainty.
 You see someone post a story, but they have not replied to your text.
 You notice a like on someone else’s photo and start to wonder what it means.
-Your brain fills in the gaps with stories, often negative ones.
+Your cognitive system fills in the gaps with stories, often negative ones.

 One powerful step is to recognize that your nervous system was not designed for twenty-four-hour digital connection.
 Giving yourself boundaries, such as not checking read receipts late at night, is not childish.
-It is a way of respecting the neuroscience of love and the limits of your own brain.
+It is a way of respecting the neuroscience of love and the limits of your own neural architecture.

 Practical Ways To Work With The Neuroscience of Love

 One powerful practice is learning to notice the first physical signs that your heart hurts instead of waiting until you are overwhelmed.
 Maybe your shoulders tense, your stomach flips, or your throat tightens.
-The neuroscience of love tells us that if you can catch the reaction early and work with your body, you can change the way your brain interprets the event.
-Slow your breathing, keep your exhale a bit longer than your inhale, and gently name what you feel: I am scared, I feel alone, I feel dismissed.
+The neuroscience of love tells us that if you can catch the reaction early and work with your body, you can change the way your brain interprets the eventyour brain interprets the event.
+Slow your breathing, keep your exhale a bit longer than your inhale, and gently name what you feel: I am scared, I sense aloneness, I perceive dismissal.
 This simple act recruits the thinking parts of the brain and softens the threat response.

 Another key practice based on the neuroscience of love is reality testing.
 When a partner is quiet or distant, your brain will automatically offer a painful story.
 Instead of accepting the first story that comes to mind, ask yourself, “What are three other possible explanations?”
 Maybe they are tired, focused on a deadline, or in their own emotional state that has nothing to do with you.
 This is not about denying your feelings.
 It is about letting the neuroscience of love work with a fuller set of data.